Lars Wirzenius E-mail: email@example.com (Other information available on request.)

 Work and training

 Codethink 2011-current.
-I am the technical lead and architect for Baserock, a new way of building and developing embedded and appliance Linux systems.
+I have served in a variety of roles, including technical lead, architect, and developer, for Baserock, a new way of building and developing embedded and appliance Linux systems.

 Consultant 2005-2011.
 I've worked on variety of projects for several clients.
 In 2005-2006 I was under contract to improve the technical quality of the Debian operating system, and as part of that work developed piuparts, a package testing tool for checking that packages can be installed, upgraded, and removed without problems.